lab-mids/multimodal_active_learning_ccss/README.md

 ###  `init_choices` folder has all the initial selection indices files for all the materials libraries.

 ## Core Scripts (under scripts/)

+### gaussian_process_basic.py
+Implements a simple Gaussian Process model using uncertainty sampling to select new points.
+### gaussian_process_sawei.py
+Implements the SAWEI model (Self-Adjusting Weighted Expected Improvement), which combines uncertainty and improvement.
+### measurement_devices.py
+Simulates how resistance measurements are taken on the wafer.
+It manages feature extraction and returns measured values.
 ### run_active_learning.py
 This script is the core of the active learning pipeline described in our paper.
 It runs cold-start active learning experiments across different datasets and initialization strategies, using Gaussian Process models to iteratively select and predict resistance measurements on wafer data.
 What’s inside?